-Primarily concerned with bias in labor and institutional power and invisibility, his work takes the form of installations, high-modernist art, and highly rendered drawings.
-He has exhibited internationally and attended one dozen artist-in-residence programs.
+Primarily concerned with bias in labor, institutional power, and invisibility, his work takes the form of installations, high-modernist art, and highly rendered drawings.
+Ryder has exhibited internationally and attended one dozen artist-in-residence programs.

 Belly Button Lint